abdullah-if/ibus-victory-bn/README.md

 The use of this properitory layout is controversial since its inception.
 The involved company seem to have a very complicted policy.
 For instances, they suppose to provide a [linux version of their product](https://bijoyekushe.net.bd/index.php?action=software) for [free](https://www.facebook.com/mustafajabbar49/posts/2099386236859530) but tries to charge 100 BDT but that is not even available in [download page](https://bijoyekushe.net.bd/index.php?action=software_activation).
 They also has a page dedicated for [it](http://www.bijoyekushe.net/index.php?action=ekushe_linux) but provide no idea how to get that.

-(For the starters, the developer is the minister of ICT and he kinda have monopoly in this regard.
-How come a properitory software be national standard!
-And also using ANSI is obsolate, and there exists a lot other options if one use Unicode, [see](https://openbangla.github.io/)).
+(For the starters, the developer is the minister of ICT and there exists a lot other options if one use Unicode, [see](https://openbangla.github.io/)).

 I have no intention to infringing copyright.
 If any official notice is provided, I may take down this repository. and ibus m17n is totally a opensource software.